 Construction by: MDRN Built

 The project site is situated in a precious ecological, cultural and historical landscape.
-This parce onl Beach Drive is part of The Uplands and close to Uplands Park where the natural, original landscape is still strongly represented and the Gary Oak system creates a strong foundation for a biodiverse and healthy ecosystem.
+This parcel on Beach Drive is part of The Uplands and close to Uplands Park where the natural, original landscape is still strongly represented and the Garry Oak system creates a strong foundation for a biodiverse and healthy ecosystem.
 Besides that, the property is part of a subdivision designed by the renowned American Landscape Architect John Olmsted.
 It is among the first large-scale developments to break away from the rigid rectangular street grid.
 The result is a subdivision that is integrated in the landscape and plays with an ever changing narrative of vista’s on the beautiful vast coastal landscape.
-The continuing curving roads and site walks, meadows and lawns beside the road and the composition of old Oaks and other valuable trees create a coherent experience that blends the natural and the cultivated together.
+The continuing curving roads and site walks, meadows and lawns beside the road, and the composition of old Oaks and other valuable trees, create a coherent experience that blends the natural and the cultivated together.

-These two ingredients; the original Gary Oak Ecosystem and the valuable historical development of Olmsted’s design are the main concepts behind the design proposal.
+These two ingredients; the original Garry Oak ecosystem and the valuable historical development of Olmsted’s design are the main concepts behind the design proposal.

-We want to connect the parcel to the bigger Gary Oak Ecosystem and the identity of the Uplands park resulting in a conscious and subconscious connection to the bigger landscape and the strengthening of the ecosystem as a whole.
-In our design proposal we want to approach the parcel as a grassland meadow with a base native grasses, perennials and bulbs like Cammisia’s and wild onions.
-In the open meadow a selection of single trunk and multi trunk Gary Oaks will be planted.
+We want to connect the parcel to the bigger Garry Oak ecosystem and the identity of the Uplands Park resulting in a conscious and subconscious connection to the bigger landscape and the strengthening of the ecosystem as a whole.
+In our design proposal we want to approach the parcel as a grassland meadow with a base of native grasses, perennials and bulbs like Camassias and wild onions.
+In the open meadow a selection of single trunk and multi trunk Garry Oaks will be planted.
 The property edges are built up by soft shaped native evergreen and deciduous shrubs and small trees so the property visually blends into the green surroundings.
 For the hardscaping we want to use materials that work with the underlaying geology and use open pavement as much as possible so water can seep into the underground undisturbed and not drain into the existing municipal sewer system.